 The rod and the staff in all four applications brought comfort to the sheep.
 In our walk with God, this rod is none other than his word.
 I mentioned in the beginning that the shepherd’s staff is a symbol of authority over his sheep.
 Likewise, God’s word is a symbol of his authority over our lives which brings comfort when we voluntarily submit ourselves to it.
 In the light of the fourfold application of the shepherd’s rod, first, his word helps us to resist temptations, (Psalms 119:11).
 Second, it prevents us from making wrong decisions, (Psalm 119:105).
 Third, it searches our hearts, (Hebrews 4:12).
 Fourth it convicts sinners and leads them to the cross of Christ, (Acts 2:37-40).

-7. He Exalts Me
+7. The Lord is my Shepherd because He Exalts Me

 Read Psalms 23:5-6

 A. This verse describes the Lord’s faithfulness to his children even in times of great storms.
 Now David’s life never lacked people who envied him and desired his fall and death so earnestly.
-Ex: King Saul (1 Samuel 18:7-10), People who belonged to his inner circle (1 Chronicles 27:33; 2 Samuel 15:31), his own son (2 Samuel 16:11).
+Ex: King Saul (1 Samuel 18:7-10), People who belonged to his inner circle (1 Chronicles 27:33; 2 Samuel 15:31), and his own son (2 Samuel 16:11).

 B. Yet Psalms 25:3 says that God exalted and honored David and put his foes into utter shame.
-(In the ancient days it was customary for the host of a banquet to anoint the honored guests with oil made by adding perfumes to olive oil
+(In the ancient days it was customary for the host of a banquet to anoint the honored guests with oil made by adding perfumes to olive oil)

 C. The overflowing cup literally means “My cup is an abundant drink”.
 It refers to a shepherd’s cup, which was a large, hollowed-out stone that could hold forty or fifty gallons and from which the sheep drank.